zephyrproject-rtos/zephyr/doc/porting/arch.rst

   When talking about "the task" in this document, it refers to the task the nanokernel is currently aware of.

-For a refresher on nanokernel/microkernel concepts, see :ref:`kernel_fundamentals`.
+For a refresher on nanokernel and microkernel concepts, see :ref:`kernel_fundamentals`.

 A context switch can happen in several circumstances: